 15. Simple surveys and great graphs

-It's #SchoolLibraryMonth!
-To celebrate, work as a class to create a new version of your favorite picture book.
-Explore the Templates>Language Arts>Reading>Literature folder for sample templates or check out these ideas for book adaptations.
+To celebrate your favorite book, work as a class to create a new version of your favorite picture book.
+Explore the Curriuclum>Language Arts>Reading>Literature folder for sample templates or check out these ideas for book adaptations.

 Have each student create a single page and then use the Import Pages feature in Wixie to collect them into a single class book.
 Share the URL with families, export as a PDF or eBook, or embed on your classroom web site.